TheWhiteFluid/Obsidian_Cyber/CyberSecurity/AppSec/PortSwigger/0)Summary.md

-1. Web Sockets - in progress
+1. Insecure deserialization - in progress
-2. Insecure deserialization
-3. Business logic
+2. Business logic
-4. Race Conditions
+3. Race Conditions
-5. NoSQL
+4. NoSQL

 All recap and formatting